Advanced shape operations

 Shapes can be converted into path shapes through the Convert to path tool.
 Converting a shape into a path shape will give you access to the path handle selection mode, where you can move or delete specific points of the shape.
 Here's 2 ways you can convert shapes to path:

-- Select a shape (E.g. rectangle or ellipsis) and right click on it.
+- Select a shape (E.g. rectangle or ellipse) and right click on it.
 Go to Operations and choose Convert to path.

 - Select a shape, and click on the Operations icon (Second from the right) from the top bar of the editor.
 From the dropdown, choose Convert to path.